so, when are you going to tell me?

 Around 40 years later, in May 2016 she died.
 Only hours before she passed, alone and struggling for breath on a hospital ward she rang me.

-We hadn’t spoken two sentences to each other for over 15 years.
-As evangelical right-wing fundamentalist Christian missionaries, my parents had been emotionally and physically abusive and violent people.
+We hadn't spoken two sentences to each other for over 15 years.
+As evangelical right-wing fundamentalist Christian missionaries, my parents’ behaviour was emotionally and physically abusive and violent.
 I think they did the best they could at the time, by their god, their church and their peers.

 Still feeling like the small child in the shower with her, I forced myself to scoop up any wisps of confidence I could.
 This death scene was familiar ground to me, I just never thought I'd be doing this with my own mother.